NeelAiv/AIV-Examples/SSO/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+You will use the Spring Initializr to generate a new Spring Boot project and then add the necessary dependencies.

 ## Prerequisites